bernardpeh/wordpressvanilla/readme.md

 ## INSTALLATION

-* fork this repo or if you want to test this out, clone this repo in your machine.
+* Clone this repo as it is if you want to test this out.

 ```
 git clone git@github.com/bernardpeh/wordpressvanilla yourproject
 cd yourproject
 composer update
 ```

+If you are working on your own project, quickest way is to fork this repo and clone it instead.

 ## Setting up Project